 The famous glass floor, downward-looking view of Chicago can be found in two locations: The John Hancock Center and Willis Tower.

-The 100-floor and 1,128-foot Hancock Building is where thrillseekers can get a 360-degree view from the observation deck.
-But to add to the excitement of the observation deck, it has a TILT feature, which offers downward facing views extending outward over Michigan Avenue and the general skyline from 1,000 feet up.
+Thrill seekers head straight to the 100-floor and 1,128-foot tall John Hancock Building to get a 360-degree view from the observation deck.
+But, to add to the excitement of the observation deck, it offers a TILT feature, which enables downward facing views extending outward over Michigan Avenue and the general skyline from 1,000 feet up.

 Willis Tower